This boring money advice never goes out of style

 Here is a collection of some ultra-boring yet time-tested money advice that never seems to go out of style.
 For kicks, I’ll include our efforts that take this advice to heart.

 - Holding long-term mortgage debt, in general, is not considered “good debt”.
-Unless…you are assured your investment (primary residence, rental property, other) will increase substantially in value over time.
-Lucky you Toronto and Vancouver.
-Not everyone owns a million dollar home that appreciates 15-20% more every single year. #unsustainable.
+The only condition on this is…unless you are assured your investment (primary residence, rental property, other) will increase substantially in value over time.
+In general then, killing mortgage debt and all other debt quickly is a good idea.

 - Borrowing lots of money to buy a depreciating asset (e.g., a car) is unwise.